pe-st/md/README.md

 markdown
 ========

-Personal notes in markdown notatino or about markdown
+Personal notes in markdown notation or about markdown

 ## Markdown